jporeilly/Pentaho--Containers/02--Pre-flight/preflight.md

 This is the address at which you access the Harbor interface and the registry service.

-To use the IP address, enter 1.
+* IP address, enter 1.
-To use the FQDN, enter 2.
+* FQDN, enter 2.

 ``enter option 2:``